karanpratapsingh/system-design/README.md

 - Standby replica for our key database in case it fails.
 - Multiple instances and replicas for our distributed cache.

-# Whatsapp
+# WhatsApp

-Let's design a [Whatsapp](https://whatsapp.com) like instant messaging service, similar to services like [Whatsapp](https://www.whatsapp.com), [Facebook Messenger](https://www.messenger.com), and [WeChat](https://www.wechat.com).
+Let's design a [WhatsApp](https://whatsapp.com) like instant messaging service, similar to services like [WhatsApp](https://www.whatsapp.com), [Facebook Messenger](https://www.messenger.com), and [WeChat](https://www.wechat.com).

-## What is Whatsapp?
+## What is WhatsApp?

-Whatsapp is a chat application that provides instant messaging services to its users.
+WhatsApp is a chat application that provides instant messaging services to its users.
 It is one of the most used mobile applications on the planet connecting over 2 billion users in 180+ countries.
-Whatsapp is also available on the web.
+WhatsApp is also available on the web.

 ## Requirements